ajrcarey/pdfium-render/README.md

 * Compiling to WASM.

 ## What's new

+Version 0.7.10 adds additional constructors to `PdfPageImageObject` that apply a specified width and/or height at object creation time.

 Version 0.7.9 adds retrieval of the list of image filters and the color space applied to a `PdfPageImageObject`.